Rikuchū-Natsui Station: Lines

 Rikuchū-Natsui Station is served by the Hachinohe Line, and is 38.1 kilometers from the terminus of the line at Hachinohe Station.

 Station layout

 Rikuchū-Natsui Station has a single ground-level side platform serving one bi-directional track.
+The station building was converted from a Japanese National Railways Wafu 29500 type freight car.
 The station is unattended.

 History

 Rikuchū-Natsui Station opened on March 27, 1930.
 On April 1, 1987, upon the privatization of Japanese National Railways (JNR), the station came under the operational control of JR East.